Wednesday, July 13, 2011

 The moonlight licking at your curls,

-your hands stuffed in your jacket pockets
+your hands stuffed in jacket pockets

 striking facsimile of a seven year old memory.